 The Best Metal Credit Cards Of 2021 At Affordable prices

 Back in the day, you couldn’t just walk into a bank and demand a metal card.
 Most banks that offered metal cards did so on invitation only.
 Only high-spenders at the bank were given the option to upgrade to a metal card.
 However, this wasn’t only to keep the exclusive of these cards but also because the maintenance and initiation fees on these cards were very high.
-Some metal cards will run you about $10,000 in all types of fees, just to get the card.
+They will run you about $10,000 in all types of fees, just to get the card.

 The fintech industry has been breaking traditional banking barriers with low international transfer fees, quick transfers and many more.
 A lot of fintech companies also provide metal cards to their customers at a fraction of the price that traditional banks offer.